This section contains the following key information:

 A number of clinical studies have been conducted investigating lycopene as a chemopreventive agent and as a potential treatment for prostate cancer.

 Healthy males participated in a crossover design study that attempted to differentiate the effects of tomatoes from those of lycopene.
 After study entry, the participants consumed their usual diet for 1 week followed by a 2-week washout period on a lycopene-free diet.
 Next, they were randomly assigned to consume either yellow tomato paste (0 mg/day lycopene) (Group 1) or red tomato paste (16 mg/day lycopene) (Group 2) for 1 week as part of their regular diets, followed by a second 2-week washout period.
 Then, the participants in Group 1 crossed over to red tomato paste, and the participants in Group 2 crossed over to yellow tomato paste for 1 week as part of their regular diets, followed by a third 2-week washout period.
 Finally, the participants in Group 1 took a capsule of lycopene (16 mg/day) and the participants in Group 2 took a placebo daily for 1 week.
 Circulating lycopene levels increased only after consumption of red tomato paste and the lycopene capsules.
-Changes in serum prostate-specific antigen (PSA) level, antioxidant status, and insulin-like growth factor-1 level were not modified by the consumption of tomato paste and lycopene.
-When prostate cancer cells were treated in vitro with sera collected from participants after red tomato paste consumption, insulin-like growth factor binding protein-3 (IGFBP-3) and the ratio of Bax to Bcl2 were up regulated, and cyclin-D1, p53, and Nrf-2 were down regulated compared to expression levels obtained using sera taken after the first washout period.
+Changes in serum PSA level, antioxidant status, and IGF-1 level were not modified by the consumption of tomato paste and lycopene.
+When prostate cancer cells were treated in vitro with sera collected from participants after red tomato paste consumption, IGF binding protein-3 (IGFBP-3) and the ratio of Bax to Bcl2 were up regulated, and cyclin-D1, p53, and Nrf-2 were down regulated compared with expression levels obtained using sera taken after the first washout period.
 Intermediate gene expression changes were observed using sera collected from participants after yellow tomato paste consumption.
 These findings suggest that lycopene may not be the only factor responsible for the protective effects of tomatoes.

 In another study, the effect of tomato sauce on apoptosis in benign prostate hyperplasia (BPH) tissue and carcinomas was examined.
 Patients who were scheduled for prostatectomy were given tomato sauce pasta entrees (30 mg/day of lycopene) to eat daily for 3 weeks before surgery.
 Patients scheduled for surgery who did not receive the tomato sauce pasta entrees served as control subjects.
 Those who consumed the tomato sauce pasta entrees exhibited significantly decreased serum PSA levels and increased apoptotic cell death in BPH tissue and carcinomas.